akshay5995/powerbi-report-component/README.md

 ```

-# Save edited report when in "edit" mode (note: you need to have enogh permissions to save the report)
+# Save edited report when in "edit" mode
+(note: you need to have enough permissions to save the report)

 ```javascript
     async saveReport() {